-$^{^{23}}$ The two main risks associated with the use of collateral are: (i) the value of the collateral and of the underlying exposure may fluctuate over time; and (ii) the bank may not be able to effectively seize and liquidate the collateral in a timely manner.
+$^{30}$ The two main risks associated with the use of collateral are: (i) the value of the collateral and of the underlying exposure may fluctuate over time; and (ii) the bank may not be able to effectively seize and liquidate the collateral in a timely manner.

-24The range of eligible guarantors/protection providers is at Table C3.
+&lt;sup>31 The range of eligible guarantors /protection providers is at Table C3.